-There is only one purpose of every email you ever send: for the email to be opened.
+There is only one purpose for every email you ever send: for the email to be opened and avoid spam filters.

 Whether you’re emailing your buddy about going to movies on Friday night, or whether your business depends on emailing and winning that tender document; both outcomes depend on whether your email is opened.

-And that, ladies and gentlemen (with a drumroll), is why crafting a professional email address can mean the difference between you eating bread and butter or chicken a la king.
+And that, ladies and gentlemen (with a drumroll), is why crafting a professional email account can mean the difference between you eating bread and butter or chicken a la king.

 We think we’ve made our point.

-But just in case you need more…you should know that in the digital sphere, making sales is all about T.R.U.S.T.
+In case you need more, you should know that in the digital sphere, making sales is all about trust and making a good first impression.

 Why?
 Because people are interacting over the internet and not in person.

 In the old days, sales were easier from brick and mortar buildings because both seller and buyer were interacting face-to-face.

 Online business is a different kettle of fish altogether; it’s why businesses invest so heavily in adding content to their websites, and to social media.